 Once you become a business owner, you’re likely to hear the advice “Niche down.”
 And yet, a lot of coaches and healers are resistant to this advice.

 I hear many coaches say they want to serve “everyone.”
 But “everyone” is not a niche you can (effectively) serve.

 While it seems like casting a wide net would make it easier to find clients, that’s often not the case.
 It’s actually much easier to find clients and grow your business when you’ve niched down.

 Even if you’re a life coach, there is a niche that you can serve.
 Get clear on your niche, create offerings that serve them, and grow from there.

 Knowing your niche is a great place to start.
 And then you need to find the words and the ways to connect with your niche.
-This is messaging and marketing.
+This is messaging.

 If you’ve heard the term “messaging”, but you’re wondering what it refers to, here’s a quick definition: